Jamman214/oven-manager/README.md

-# IOT Oven Temperature Controller
+# IoT Oven Temperature Controller
 A full-stack application to add web-based temperature control and scheduling to an AGA oven using a Raspberry Pi.

 ## The Problem